To my little furry ball: you have made my life so much easier.

 * * *

-The night has never been this freezing, well… in fact, it has, but for a new-born kitten who up until this point has been nurtured by her loving mother, Mury only had a cardboard box in the corner of a dingy storage room as reference.
+The night has never been this freezing, well… in fact, it has, but for a new-born kitten who up until this point had been nurtured by her loving mother, Mury only had a cardboard box in the corner of a dingy storage room as reference.
 She could barely walk in the howling wind that pounded her roughly – so much so that her feeble body shuddered.
 There must have been 10 grocery stores and restaurants that she has walked by, but no one even noticed her petite silhouette against a backdrop of hazy and gloomy sky.

 She was cast away from her mother by some jackass who owned a barber shop.
-He didn’t want any more female cats to take care of since they would eventually give birth to more cats, so Mury and her sister had to be gone.
+He didn’t want any more female cats to take care of since they would eventually give birth to more kittens, so Mury and her sister had to be gone.
 But to where could they go?
 Her sister had vanished into the darkness long before Mury realized what was happening – between her and her mother, the door to the barber shop was shut, and for the first time in her life, her mother was not around.
 She was just too young to understand the word “abandonment,” but that was, cruelly, the very first story of her life.

 She kept aimlessly walking down the street looking for a shelter of any kind to survive the excruciating cold – nothing turned up.
 Snow began to spiraling down in a manner that seemed to mock Mury’s most unfortunate fate, as if the biting wind wasn’t enough already.
 However, for a city as far north as Hailar, Mury was just one of hundreds of stray animals who were about to freeze to their deaths in December, unless, she would vow to become someone’s guardian and spend her life borrowed from the fickle higher-dimension figure – whomever that may be.